Dentures – Jacksonville, FL

 Dental Bridges: Dental bridges are an excellent option for patients who have only lost one or a few teeth.
 They require that you have healthy teeth surrounding the gap to properly support the bridge.

 Dental Implants: With this procedure, a titanium post is surgically inserted into the jawbone to anchor your replacement tooth into place.
 This means that you need to have a solid bone structure.
-This option costs more than dental bridges and dentures, but it is a permanent tooth replacement option.
+This option costs more than dental bridges and dentures in Jacksonville, but it is a permanent tooth replacement option.

 Dentures contain two main parts: the base and the pontics (artificial teeth).
 Each component is described in more depth below: